 But more than 30 years later, that’s exactly what’s happening around Nha Trang, a seaside town where I grew up about 200 miles north of Ho Chi Minh City (once known as Saigon).
 Nha Trang has become a small hub for island getaways in Vietnam.

-If you love finding a piece of tropical paradise as much as I do, Vietnam has some beautiful and intriguing offerings in Nha Trang and beyond, including islands that were once used to lock up prisoners.
+If you love finding a tropical destination as much as I do, Vietnam has some beautiful and intriguing offerings in Nha Trang and beyond, including islands that were once used to lock up prisoners.

 The rise of Nha Trang

 On the south-central coast of Vietnam, where the temperature is hot year round, Nha Trang has long been a popular vacation spot for locals.